-Vatican says Pope John Paul II was aware of misconduct allegations against ex-cardinal McCarrick nearly 2 decades before his removal
+Vatican’s McCarrick report says Pope John Paul II knew of misconduct allegations nearly two decades before cardinal’s removal

 The report, released two years after Pope Francis authorized an internal investigation, amounts to the Vatican’s final word on how McCarrick amassed power and prestige in the church, even in the face of rumors — and sometimes written evidence — about his misconduct.

-Catholics have been hoping the report could address questions about the extent of impunity and coverup in one of the highest-profile abuse cases in modern church history.
+Catholics have been hoping the report would address questions about the extent of impunity and coverup in one of the highest-profile abuse cases in modern church history.

 For a church that has normally kept its inner workings under wraps, the report provides a stunning play-by-play of how church leaders disregarded clues about McCarrick’s misconduct, believed “church men” over victims, and tried to keep any discipline modest and private.

+.
+“By virtue of the simple fact that this investigation had to be conducted and this report had to be written, my heart hurts for all who will be shocked, saddened, scandalized and angered by the revelations contained therein,” Wilton Gregory, head of the D.C. archdiocese, wrote in a statement Tuesday, acknowledging he hadn’t yet read the full report.
+“Nonetheless, we know that if true redemptive healing is ever to commence - for those who have been harmed and for the Church Herself – this disclosure must be made.”

 The report describes how John Paul II and McCarrick, though ideologically different, found common ground as Cold Warriors and developed a fondness for each other after sharing time on overseas trips.
+Priests in Communist Poland were sometimes subject to smear campaigns, something else that could have influenced John Paul II’s handling of McCarrick.

+“McCarrick successfully deceived the pope,” said George Weigel, a John Paul II biographer.

-After John Paul II’s death, Pope Benedict received warnings about McCarrick as well — including from Archbishop Carlo Maria Viganò, who suggested a canonical inquiry.
+After John Paul II’s death, Pope Benedict received warnings about McCarrick, as well — including from Archbishop Carlo Maria Viganò, who suggested a canonical inquiry.
 But Benedict chose not to apply formal penalties.
-Instead, the McCarrick was told — orally and then in writing — to keep a lower profile and minimize travel “for the good of the Church.”
+Instead, McCarrick was told — orally and then in writing — to keep a lower profile and minimize travel “for the good of the Church.”

+Still, the allegations against McCarrick prompted the Holy See to request McCarrick’s “spontaneous” withdrawal as archbishop of Washington in 2006, after he reached the standard retirement age of 75.

+McCarrick left his role in D.C., but continued to widely represent the church around the world — ignoring the instructions he had been given.

 The report appears to limit the culpability of Pope Francis, who is portrayed as acting against McCarrick when clear evidence emerged of wrongdoing.
 The report says that Francis, prior to 2017, had heard “only that there had been allegations and rumors related to immoral conduct with adults,” and was under the impression the allegations had been “reviewed and rejected by John Paul II.”